MarcDiethelm/xtc/README.md

 ## Contributing

 If you want to contribute and make xtc better, your help is very welcome.
-Contributing is also a great way to learn more about social coding on Github, Node.js and its awesome ecosystem and how to make constructive bug reports, feature requests and the noblest of all contributions: clean pull requests.
+Contributing is also a great way to learn more about social coding on Github, Node.js and its awesome ecosystem and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.

 How to make a clean pull request

-- Create a fork of xtc on Github, clone the fork on your local machine.
+- Create a your personal fork of xtc on Github.
+- Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.
 - Add the original xtc repository as a remote called `upstream`.
 - Create a new branch to work on!
 - Implement/fix your feature, comment your code.
 - Follow the code style of the framework.
 And use tabs.
 - Write or adapt framework tests as needed.
-- Add change the documentation as needed.
+- Add or change the documentation as needed.
-- Squash your commits into one with git's interactive rebase.
-Use a new branch if necessary.
+- Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
+Create a new branch if necessary.
 - If you have problems doing any of this, ask (e.g. in the original issue on Github)
 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
 Target xtc's `develop` branch!
 - ...
-- Profit!
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).